 Practical Logistics Considerations

-• Most top-tier speakers require first-class travel for distances over 500 miles
+- Most top-tier speakers require premium travel arrangements for longer distances

 Pricing Dynamics and Budget Planning

 Speaker fees for AI-focused financial events vary significantly based on timing, audience size, and exclusivity requirements.
-A recent analysis by the National Speakers Association shows that financial services events command 15-25% premium pricing compared to general business conferences.
+Financial services events typically command premium pricing compared to general business conferences, as speakers recognize the sophisticated audience and the industry's ability to invest in quality programming.

 Budget Allocation Guidelines